draconisPW/PWMAngband/docs/customize.rst

 * `Showing extra info in subwindows`_
 * `Keymaps`_ - a way to assign commonly-used actions to specific keys
 * `Colours`_ - allowing you to make a given color brighter, darker, or even completely different
+* `Interface details`_ - depending on which interface to the game you use, these give you control over the font, window placement, and graphical tile set

-Except for the options, which are linked to the save file, you can save your preferences for these into files, which are called `user pref files`.
+Except for the options, which are linked to the save file, and interface details, that are handled by the front end rather than the core of the game, you can save your preferences for these into files, which are called `user pref files`.
 For the options, customize those using the ``=`` command while playing.

 User Pref Files
 ---------------